aiven/aiven-docs/docs/tools/cli/service/database.md

 ### `avn service database-list`

-Lists the service databases available in an Aiven for PostgreSQL®, Aiven for MySQL or Aiven for InfluxDB® service.
+Lists the service databases available in an Aiven for PostgreSQL® or Aiven for MySQL.

 | Parameter      | Information             |
 | -------------- | ----------------------- |